DFE-Digital/get-into-teaching-app/app/views/content/initial-teacher-training.md

 related_content:
-    Diary of a trainee teacher : "/blog/a-diary-of-a-trainee-teacher" Choosing the right teacher training course provider : "/blog/choosing-the-right-teacher-training-course-provider" Train to be a teacher : "/ways-to-train"
+    Diary of a trainee teacher : "/blog/a-diary-of-a-trainee-teacher" Choosing the right teacher training course provider : "/blog/choosing-the-right-teacher-training-course-provider" Train to be a teacher : "/train-to-be-a-teacher"
 extra_content:
     - content/train-to-be-a-teacher/promos/learn-adviser-promo
 ---

 Your initial teacher training (ITT) will vary depending on your course provider and the qualifications you're working towards.

-All initial teacher training courses include classroom experience and theoretical learning.
+You'll spend most of your time in school placements with some time dedicated to theoretical learning.
 Your training is likely to include a combination of:

 * unobserved and observed teaching
 * taught sessions
-* seminars
-* workshops
+* seminars and workshops
 * tasks and assignments
 * engagement with academic or professional research

 The theoretical part of your training might be delivered by a university or in a school.
 Some training courses will be all school-based, but this does not mean that you’ll spend all your time teaching.

-You’ll also have a mentor to support you in your placements and learning.
+You’ll also have a mentor to support you in your school placements and learning.
 They can provide feedback and guidance.

 There are full-time and part-time teacher training courses available.